zijguo/Doubly-Debiased-Lasso/README.md

 # Spectral-Deconfounding
-## This R code is designed based on the paper titled: "Doubly Debiased Lasso:High-Dimensional Inference under Hidden Confounding"
+## This R code is designed based on the paper titled: "Doubly Debiased Lasso: High-Dimensional Inference under Hidden Confounding"
 ## This work was written and developed by Zijian Guo, Domagoj Cevid, and Peter Buhlmann
 DDLConfidence Interval has several functions designed to create a simulation dataset with an independent and dependent variable, each with their own errors, along with hidden confounding